dblarons/cpp-skeleton/README.md

 #### How it works

 You will be developing in a headless virtualbox installation of Ubuntu.
-This way, compilation works the same on Windows as it does on Mac--using the g++ compiler.
+This way, compilation works the same on Windows as it does on Mac--using the clang++ compiler.

 This is a skeleton project, so clone this repo and make copies of it for each new project you work on.